Acronyms

 - Recurrent VTE after stopping estrogen-containing OCPs

-- A systemic review and meta-analysis published in 2022 examined the risk of recurrent VTE in women with a history of estrogen-provoked VTE.
-The review included 14 studies where women with a VTE thought to be provoked by estrogen-containing OCPs received acute treatment for at least 3 months and were then followed after they discontinued anticoagulation.
-The overall annual rate of recurrent VTE after stopping anticoagulation was 1.57%.
-In studies where all patients definitely stopped hormonal use after the first VTE or were strongly encouraged to do so (N=8), the annual rate was 1.31%.
-The annual rate among studies that included patients with high-risk thrombophilia (N=4) was 1.95%, compared to 1.40% among studies that excluded these women.
+- A systemic review and meta-analysis published in 2022 examined the risk of recurrent VTE in women diagnosed with estrogen-provoked VTE.
+The review included 14 studies where women with a VTE thought to be provoked by an estrogen-containing OCP received acute treatment for at least 3 months and were then followed after they discontinued anticoagulation.
+The overall rate of recurrent VTE after stopping anticoagulation was 1.57% per year.
+In studies where all patients stopped hormonal use or were strongly encouraged to do so (N=8), the recurrence rate was 1.31% per year.
+The rate among studies that included patients with high-risk thrombophilias (N=4) was 1.95% per year, compared to 1.40% per year among studies that excluded these women.
 [PMID 35108438]

 - Summary

-- This observational study provides some meaningful information on the risk of VTE recurrence in females who experience a VTE while taking estrogen-containing OCPs.
-OCP use is considered a minor transient risk factor by the most recent ACCP guidelines, and chronic anticoagulation is not recommended.
-Given that the overall annual risk of recurrence in these women was 1.57%, this analysis supports their recommendation.
+- This observational study provides meaningful information on the risk of VTE recurrence in females who experience a VTE while taking estrogen-containing OCPs.
+OCP use is considered a minor transient risk factor in the most recent ACCP guidelines, and extended anticoagulation is not recommended.
+Given that the overall risk of recurrence in these women was 1.57% per year, this analysis supports their recommendation.

 - Distal DVT